 Sri Ranganatha Rao-Bheeshmapithamaha of Karnataka Puppet world

-Sri Ranganatha Rao -86 years young, winner of Sangeet Natak Academy Award (1981), Karnatka State Rajyostava Award (2016), Craft Council of India Smt.
+Sri Ranganatha Rao -86 years young, winner of the Sangeet Natak Academy Award (1981), Karnataka State Rajyostava Award (2016), Craft Council of India Smt.
 Kamaladevi Chattopadhyay Award (2017) and many more.
 His journey in puppetry is similar to Eklavya’s training in archery in the absence of the Guru or the teacher.
-He a government teacher by profession switched over to puppetry after his first meeting with Smt Kamaladevi Chattopadhyay.
+He a government teacher by profession switched over to puppetry after his first meeting with Smt.
+Kamaladevi Chattopadhyay.
 That was the power of this iron lady.

 Though the art of Puppetry existed in the family, Sri.
 Rao had a teaching as a profession.
 He taught History in government secondary schools.
 Backed by an academic background in drama and theatre and a career as a schoolteacher, it was natural for Ranganatha Rao to use puppets as a medium of expression to teach children in school.

 Sri.
 Rao vividly recalls the day when he attended a talk by Kamaladevi Chattopadhyay when she mentioned the mastery of his grandfather’s art form and

 Sri.
 Rao’s grandfather’s puppets weighed 15 kilos, and to make the craft more effective, however Sri Ranganatha Rao has conceived new puppets with a combination of indigenous raw materials.
 He uses different kinds of wood to carve the entire puppet.
 A lighter wood for the body, with the traditional wood used for the